Camille Robles

 Mezzo-Soprano

 A first-year Ryan Opera Center member, the mezzo-soprano from San Juan, Puerto Rico, was a Jan Miller Studio Artist at Pensacola Opera for the 2024/25 Season.
 While there, she covered the role of Cherubino/Le nozze di Figaro and performed the Dolphin in the world premiere of Mato and the Bear Who Couldn’t Fish.
-Previously, she was invited to the Aspen Music Festival as a Fellowship Artist for two summers.
-Her performances there included the Sandman/Hansel and Gretel and scenes from Carmen, Werther, La Favorita, and Die Walküre.
+This season at Lyric, she will appear in Medea, Cavalleria Rusticana/Pagliacci, and El último sueño de Frida y Diego.
+Previously, she was invited to the Aspen Music Festival as a Fellowship Artist for two summers and appeared as the Sandman/Hansel and Gretel and in scenes from Carmen, Werther, La Favorita, and Die Walküre.
 Robles recently received a Gulf Coast Region Encouragement Award in the Metropolitan Opera’s Laffont Competition.
 Following undergraduate studies at the Puerto Rico Conservatory of Music, she earned her Master of Music degree from the Shepherd School of Music at Rice University, where she appeared as Olga/Eugene Onegin.